 Polymer dispersions have also been exempted from the requirement.
-In the follow up report from the EU Commission57 to the second "Regulatory Review on Nanomaterials" from 201258 it is stated that the solid nanomaterials dispersed in a liquid phase (colloidal) shall be considered as nanomaterials according to the EU Commissions recommendation.
+In the follow up report from the EU Commission53 to the second "Regulatory Review on Nanomaterials" from 201254 it is stated that the solid nanomaterials dispersed in a liquid phase (colloidal) shall be considered as nanomaterials according to the EU Commissions recommendation.
 Nano emulsions are however not covered by the definition.
 Polymers/monomers can occur in different phases and sizes and is therefore chosen to explicitly mention that polymers are exempted from the definition in paint and varnishes.

-O30 Volatile organic compounds
+Background to requirement O30 Volatile organic compounds